digital-asset/daml/docs/source/daml/intro/2_Scenario.rst

 .. figure:: images/2_Scenario/failure.png

 The scenario failed, as expected, but it aborted at the first failure so it only tested that Alice can't create a token for Bob.
 The second ``submit`` statement was never reached.
-To test for failing submits and keep the scenario running thereafter, DAML has the ``submitMustFail`` function:
+To test for failing submits and keep the scenario running thereafter, or fail if the submission succeeds, DAML has the ``submitMustFail`` function:

 .. literalinclude:: daml/Intro_2_Scenario.daml
   :language: daml